AidenParkerr/PiBackupManager/README.md

 - `timeout`: The timeout for the backup and compression processes in seconds.
 - `block_size`: The block size for data transfer in kilobytes (4096).

 If any arguments are not provided, the script will use default values (excluding `backup_file` and `config_file`).
 The default device name is "device1", and the default timeout is 3600 seconds (1 hour).
-For back8ng up large capacity storage mediums, consider a greater timeout as a backup could be cut off prematurely.
+For backing up large capacity storage mediums, consider a greater timeout as a backup could be cut off prematurely.